 Trivia and History

 The site was planned by a local developer in 1984, on a parcel of land between the road and the canal.
-It was known as Open Pastures service station.
+It was known as Open Pastures service station, and had a transport café.

-It opened with an AJ's a few years later.
+An AJ's restaurant replaced the café a few years later.
 In 1997 it became a Little Chef, who referred to it as their Buckingham branch, with their other branch in Buckingham closing at the same time.
 In 1999 it closed and the old branch re-opened.
 The branch at Deanshanger is now Spice Hut.

 In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.